 Although there is disagreement about where you should put business logic, the benefits of placing your business logic within the database server are very significant.

 - The business logic will run much faster on the database then elsewhere because it has better access to the data it needs.

-- Having the business logic on the database means that the database is in a much better position to protect it's data and ensure that all the business rules are consistently applied regardless of how the data is accessed and updated.
+- Having the business logic on the database means that the database is in a much better position to protect its data and ensure that all the business rules are consistently applied regardless of how the data is accessed and updated.

-- Databases packages and components are much easier to change, test and migrate.
+- Databases packages and components are much easier to change, test, and migrate.

 Because of this, Database servers that have a stronger programming model can provide a significant advantage.

-It is our intention to extend the database support within dbFront to cover other relational databases but we first want to deepen the support and functionality for the current databases.
+We intend to extend the database support within dbFront to cover other relational databases but we first want to deepen the support and functionality for the current databases.